1999–2000 Atlanta Thrashers season

-The 1999–2000 Atlanta Thrashers season was the inaugural campaign for the franchise that would play in Atlanta for 12 seasons.
+The 1999–2000 Atlanta Thrashers season was the 18th season of play for the National Hockey League franchise that was established on June 22, 1979, and 25th season for the organization overall.
+Following three years of inactivity, the franchise was reactivated and relocated to Atlanta.

-The Thrashers finished their inaugural season with an NHL-worst record of 14–57–7–4 for 39 points.
+The Thrashers finished the season with an NHL-worst record of 14–57–7–4 for 39 points.
 To date, it is the worst season in the history of the Atlanta Thrashers/Winnipeg Jets franchise.
 In addition, it represents the lowest full-season point total since the beginning of the NHL's "three-point" standings system in 1999–2000, as well as the lowest point total for any team playing an 82-game season.
 The rebuilding Detroit Red Wings tied the mark 19 seasons later.
 But, because of the COVID-19 pandemic, the Red Wings played 71 games, 11 less than the Thrashers.
 Their .238 points percentage was the lowest by an NHL team since the 1993–94 Ottawa Senators.

+Initially treated as the expansion season of the Atlanta Thrashers, it is now considered the 25th season of the Thrashers/Jets franchise as of 2026, with the Jets reclaiming its pre-1996 history from the inactive Arizona Coyotes.
+As a result, the Jets were retconned as deactivated following their 1995–96 season and was reactivated as the Thrashers this season.

 Offseason

 The newly formed Thrashers selected Patrik Stefan with the first overall selection in the 1999 NHL entry draft.